cscorley/dissertation/chapters/02_related.md

 # Related work

 In this section, we review the literature in detail.
-First, we review various text retrieval models.
+First, we review various text retrieval models that will be seen throughout the work.
 We then discuss how these TR approaches are applied in software engineering.
-Finally, we discuss various areas of software engineering in which TR has been applied.

 ## Text Retrieval {#related-general-TR}